Requires Vulkan 1.0

 6) Most prior interoperation and cross-process sharing APIs have been based on image-level sharing.
 Should Vulkan sharing be based on memory-object sharing or image sharing?

 RESOLVED: These extensions have assumed memory-level sharing is the correct granularity.
 Vulkan is a lower-level API than most prior APIs, and as such attempts to closely align with to the underlying primitives of the hardware and system-level drivers it abstracts.
 In general, the resource that holds the backing store for both images and buffers of various types is memory.
 Images and buffers are merely metadata containing brief descriptions of the layout of bits within that memory.

-Because memory object-based sharing is aligned with the overall Vulkan API design, it exposes the full power of Vulkan on external objects.
+Because memory object-based sharing is aligned with the overall Vulkan API design, it enables the full range of Vulkan capabilities with external objects.
 External memory can be used as backing for sparse images, for example, whereas such usage would be awkward at best with a sharing mechanism based on higher-level primitives such as images.
 Further, aligning the mechanism with the API in this way provides some hope of trivial compatibility with future API enhancements.
 If new objects backed by memory objects are added to the API, they too can be used across processes with minimal additions to the base external memory APIs.